MTry/homebridge-smart-irrigation/README.md

 Although a <i>dummy</i>, it brings smarts of an <b>evapotranspiration</b>[<b>ET<sub>o</sub></b>] based climate/plant adaptive irrigation controller with the use of [OpenWeatherMap API](https://openweathermap.org/api).
 All parameters can be configured from the Homebridge UI and the plugin offers granular control specific to every zone's individual requirements.

-The plugin can optionally email you, and/or send you push notifications through [Pushover](https://pushover.net), with the watering schedule it has calculated, or when a watering run is completed, along with the next 7-day weather forecast.
+The plugin can optionally email you, and/or send you push notifications through [Pushover](https://pushover.net) and [Pushcut](https://www.pushcut.io/), with the watering schedule it has calculated, or when a watering run is completed, along with the next 7-day weather forecast.

 Added option to expose system controls to Homekit allowing a user to enable/disable irrigation, rechecks, push and email notifications from within the Home App.
 Associated `WaterLevel` Characteristic shows the `%` of watering cycle remaining.